A common saying you hear now a days in arguments about piracy is “I think people should get paid for their creative work”. Yeah, well I don’t.

 To paraphrase Gabe Newell’s Piracy is a service problem: If you are being pirated, it means there’s something wrong with the service to begin with.
 Somebody finds it more enjoyable or values more the experience of pirating your work than to get it via the channels you are offering.
 Therefore you need to find a way to make your product more valuable than the pirated one.
 Let me repeat that: It is your responsibility, as the person who wants to make money, to find a way to make your users happy enough that they want to pay you.

-My bottom line: Anybody who is complaining that piracy hurts their business is simply avoiding the problem that they aren’t providing a product that is marketplace savvy enough to make money by giving people something worth paying for.
-Sure, piracy is incredible efficient so it makes your problem harder but SO WHAT.
-Technology’s job is to make life more efficient and better for end users, it’s called progress.
+Anybody who is complaining that piracy hurts their business is simply avoiding the problem that they aren’t providing a product that the marketplace likes enough to make money.
+Sure, piracy is incredible efficient so it makes your problem harder but that’s not the marketplace’s fault.
+Technology’s job is to make life more efficient and better for end users, I like to call it progress.

 So rather than legislate to defend the old business models of a sector which was supposed to be market savvy to begin with, why don’t we let the market be efficient and have people innovate and let the businesses or technology that can provide the most end-user value win?